programadriano/angular-login/README.md

-# AngularNovatec
+# Angular Standard Login

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.0.
+This project was created to Help someone to begin a project with a easy way.

 ## Development server